Come to the banquet -- triumph in your songs!

 Email Poem |

-Analysis and Comments on Song 2
+Comments, Analysis, and Meaning on Song 2

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Song 2 here.